 Taft-Hartley Advisory Services will assess the company's response to the ongoing performance issues, and consider recent board and management changes, board independence, overall governance practices, and other factors that may have an impact on shareholders.
-If a company exhibits sustained poor performance coupled with a lack of board accountability and oversight, we may also consider the company's five-year total shareholder return and five-year operational metrics in our evaluation.
+If a company exhibits sustained poor performance coupled with a lack of board accountability and oversight, Taft-Hartley Advisory Services may also consider the company's five-year total shareholder return and five-year operational metrics in our evaluation.

-Problematic provisions include but are not limited to:
+\Problematic provisions include but are not limited to:

 - A classified board structure;

 - A supermajority vote requirement;

-- Either a plurality vote standard in uncontested director elections or a majority vote standard with no plurality carve-out for contested elections;
+- > Either a plurality vote standard in uncontested director elections or a majority vote standard with no plurality carve-out for contested elections;

 - The inability for shareholders to call special meetings;

-- The inability for shareholders to act by written consent;
+- > The inability for shareholders to act by written consent;

 - A dual-class structure; and/or

 - A non-shareholder approved poison pill.

-Vote AGAINST/WITHHOLD votes from all director nominees if the board lacks accountability and oversight, coupled with sustained poor performance relative to peers.
+Taft-Hartley Advisory Services Recommendation: Vote against or withhold votes from all director nominees if the board lacks accountability and oversight, coupled with sustained poor performance relative to peers.
 Sustained poor performance is measured by one- and three-year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
-Sustained poor performance for companies outside the Russell 3000 universe is defined as underperforming peers or index on the basis of both one-year and three-year total shareholder returns.
+Sustained poor performance for companies outside the Russell 3000 universe is defined as underperforming peers or index on the basis of both one-year and three-year